National Review: Ann Coulter 9/11 column

 Two days after the September 11 attacks, National Review published a column by Ann Coulter in which she wrote of Muslims, "This is no time to be precious about locating the exact individuals directly involved in this particular terrorist attack.
 We should invade their countries, kill their leaders and convert them to Christianity.
 We weren't punctilious about locating and punishing only Hitler and his top officers.
 We carpet-bombed German cities; we killed civilians.
 That's war.
 And this is war."
 National Review later called the column a "mistake" and fired Coulter as a contributing editor.

 Jeffrey Epstein

 In 2019, The New York Times reported that National Review was one of three news outlets (along with Forbes and HuffPost) that had published stories written by Jeffrey Epstein's publicists.
 The National Review article was written by Christina Galbraith, Epstein's publicist at the time the article was published in 2013.
 The National Review bio for Galbraith described her as a science writer.
 National Review retracted the article in July 2019 with apologies and spoke of new methods being used to better filter freelance content.

 Rashida Tlaib

-After the 2024 Lebanon pager explosions, the National Review published a cartoon of US Representative Rashida Tlaib with an exploding pager.
+After the 2024 Lebanon pager explosions, National Review published a cartoon of U.S. Representative Rashida Tlaib with an exploding pager.
 It was condemned by Tlaib as racist and Islamophobic.
-Dearborn mayor Abdullah Hammoud called the cartoon "anti-Arab bigotry".
+Dearborn mayor Abdullah Hammoud called the cartoon "anti-Arab bigotry," but the Wyman Institute came to National Review's defense.
+Cartoonist and Detroit News columnist Henry Payne responded, "Metro Detroit has an unfortunate history of intolerant leadership from Orville Hubbard to Rashida Tlaib.
+And cartoonists' pens have long lampooned their demagoguery."